lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 # Zahn Center Hackathon Starter Kit

 Welcome to the *Zahn Center* Hackathon.
-This starter kit is intended to introduce you to same frameworks that might be helpful for you in order to solve your problem.
-Obviously, I won't be able to cover the full usage of each package and thus next to each package or framework name, you will find a link to the project website and a link to the documentation.
+This starter kit is intended to introduce you to some frameworks that might be helpful for you in order to solve your problem.
+Obviously, I won't be able to cover the full usage of each package and thus next to each package or framework name, you will find a link to the project website and documentation.

-This repository contains 3 sub directories, each one has a description and some examples of the tools that might be useful to solve this particular problem.

 Note that all the packages in this starter kit are only a suggestion and you are not restricted to them only.
 Feel free to use whatever will help you.